awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-sso-users.md

 **To access Studio after onboarding**

+After you are given access to Studio, you are sent an email inviting you to create a password and activate your AWS SSO account\.
+The email also contains the URL to login to Studio\.

-In your browser, go to the **Studio address**\.
-On the first visit, wait for your user profile to be created\.
-Then, and on subsequent visits, you only need to wait for Amazon SageMaker Studio to load\.
+After you activate your account, go to the Studio URL, log in, and wait for your user profile to be created\.
+On subsequent visits, you only need to wait for Studio to load\.

+Bookmark the Studio URL\.
+The URL is also available in the Studio Control Panel\.

 For information about using Amazon SageMaker Studio, see [Get Started with Studio](gs-studio.md)\.